If You’re Happy And You Know It! – Book Recommendation

 Teaching the Song – Day One

-First we spend time learning the song.
-We learn the basic version of the song (If you’re happy and you know it clap your hands), get it into our voices and immediately talk about how we show that we’re happy.
-I love to do this: “If you’re happy and you know it clap your hands.
+I actually don’t stat this lesson by singing.
+Instead, I use my speaking voice and give commands like this: “If you’re happy and you know it clap your hands.
 If you’re happy and you know it touch your nose.
 If you’re… put your elbow on the grounds.
 If you’re… open your mouth.
 If you’re… pop your lips” and we go through lots of options.
 Then we return to the classic “clap your hands” action and I introduce it with my singing voice and teach kids to clap twice at the appropriate time.
 I have them repeat back to me several times with their singing voices.
 After some repetition, we talk about the lyrics “then your face will surely show it” so that they understand what that means.
-I try to never take for granted that my ELL kids just get it.
+I try to never to assume that my ELL kids understand vocabulary right away.
 I always try and break down words and sentences to explain word meaning.
 Even for native English speakers the phrase “then your face will surely show it” doesn’t always make sense.
 I break it down and show them with my face what that means.

 I don’t read the book verbatim.
 My kindergarteners can’t read the book at this point anyway, so they are none the wiser.
 I like the book, but I change the lyrics so that it follows a more predictable pattern, mimicking the song with just a few word tweaks.
 I’ve found that this helps my students understand the song better and keep up with the book more easily.
 When they get really good later in the year, I might reread the book exactly as written, but for right now I read it my way.

 Fun book, great pictures, easy to use and change and implement.
 After you’ve introduced this song and lesson put the book in your “sub tub” for a substitute teacher to pull out and try with kids.
 I’ve found that my subs LOVE when I leave books for them because they can do something that’s music-related (not just a video) but doesn’t require them to play an instrument.